 Savings: Start saving for your big day as soon as possible – the longer you have the ‘easier’ it will be to save.
 Consider saving money on other planned expenditure – everyone like a new car but would it be better to get a good second user vehicle and put the money saved aside for your wedding?
 Similarly ‘save’ money on wedding items that are not as important to you as others, chosing cheaper meal selections will enable you to have more money available for ‘that’ special dress.
 Maybe you could save money by choosing a wedding date in the off peak season or maybe holding it mid week when venues offer discounts.
 Spend money on what is important to you and save money on other items.

 Loans and credit: When you have a budget in place and you have assessed your savings, this will give you a clearer idea of the amount of money you may have to borrow or get credit for.
 How much!! – perhaps you should revisit your budget – do you really want that Dove release – getting to the venue by helicopter is fantastic but…… Once you have revisited your budget, if necessary, you will have to consider ways of funding the extra – maybe the Bank of Mum and Dad can help, a personal loan from your bank, join a credit union or maybe make some of your purchases on your credit card.
+If you have bad credit and need help repairing it visit Sky blue overview seen here.
 Sources of funding are beyond the scope of this article but ‘google it’ and you will find many expert sources of advice on the subject.
+Click here for more details.

 Setting a realisitic budget and sticking to it will help bring you together (make no mistake there will be ‘discussions’ on budgeting various items) and hopefully it will help you start married life without (or at the very least much reduced) wedding debt.